elmpoint-org/epc-next/README.md

     AWS_PROFILE=your-profile-name-here
     ```

-1.  **Create a Tiptap account.** The project uses Tiptap for text editing purposes, and they require that you create a free account to access their code.
+1.  **Create a Tiptap account.** The site uses Tiptap for rich text editing, and they require that you create a free account to access their code.
 Follow Tiptap's instructions [here](https://tiptap.dev/docs/guides/pro-extensions#configure-per-project-authentication) to do so.
 1.  **Install project dependencies.** Run the following command in the root project folder to install the required dependencies:
     ```
     pnpm install